jomazzei/charredchops/README.md

 ### Core Focus
 With the limited time for this iteration the focus so far has been to deliver a robust booking system and easy to use interface, as well as lay strong foundations for future implementations and expanded features.
+The core development focus for this iteration was on the customer booking feature and it's related content and dependencies.
+Given a longer iteration the next step would have been a custom user model that builds around the e-mail being the primary identifier and giving users the ability to manage their own account details.

+I feel the goals for the current iteration were met by and large.
+I've delivered a strong booking feature with robust validation and testing.

 <br>